SAMSUNG

 Direct greenhouse gas

-2023 - Expanded installment of process gas treatment facilities (RCS).
-Reduced usage of LNG boilers through expansion of waste heat recovery./ 2024 - Developed highly efficient RCS with 97% treatment efficiency.
-Expanded application of RCS and waste heat recovery to new production lines. / 2030 - Aim to achieve net zero carbon emissions in DX Division (Scope 1∙2) Improve process gas treatment efficiency by developing innovative technologies.
-Expand process gas treatment facilities.
-Reduce the use of LNG boilers by maximizing the utilization of waste heat recovery system / 2050 - Aim to achieve company-wide net zero carbon emissions (Scope 1∙2)
+2024 - Developed highly efficient RCS catalyst with 97% treatment efficiency.
+Expanded the application of RCS and waste heat recovery systems to new production lines.
+Achieved a 51% waste heat utilization rate. / 2025 - Achieved a 25% application rate of highly efficient RCS catalysts.
+Developed and applied alternative gases with lower global warming potential.
+Increased the waste heat utilization rate up to 55%. / 2030 - Aim to achieve net zero carbon emissions in DX Division (Scope 1∙2).
+Improve process gas treatment efficiency by developing innovative technologies.
+Expand process gas treatment facilities. / 2050 - Aim to achieve company-wide net zero carbon emissions (Scope 1∙2)

 • Embarking on a